Adityav664/Skelly-Entertainment/README.md

 # Getting Started with Create React App

 ## to clone the repository
-run this in your code editor . / git clone https://github.com/Adityav664/Skelly-Entertainment.git
+run this in your code editor. /

-Then run /
+step 1:

+git clone https://github.com/Adityav664/Skelly-Entertainment.git

+step 2:

-npm install/
+npm install

-then /
+step 3:

-npm start /
+npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).